aakzubaidi/Blockchain-based-incident-management/README.md

 - include **application-java.jar** to your class path.
 - the library was tested using JRE AdoptOpenJDK 11 [11.0.8].
 Highly recommended to include this particular JRE to your build path as well.

-2- import necessary cryptos, and connection files necessary for communication with blockchain certificate authority, authentication and authorization.
-They are also necessary for communicating to the blockchain platform, the smart contract, and for performing relevant incident management tasks.
+2- import cryptos, and connection files necessary for establishing communication with blockchain certificate authority, authentication and authorization.
+They are also important for transacting with the blockchain platform, the smart contract, and for performing relevant incident management tasks.
 - in the high level of your monitoring tool directory, import both of these files:
     * connection.json
     * certificate.pem